Golf Holidays in France

 France golf holidays represent excellent quality and great value, as the country has so much to offer both golfers and non-golfers alike.
 The many courses are outstanding, varied in style according to locality but always beautifully maintained.
 On top of that, France has the added bonuses of excellent culture, art, fantastic cuisine and wine, history and scenery.

 The Eurotunnel makes getting to France so easy and offers a much cheaper alternative than flights (with the ever-increasing costs of luggage and golf club carriage) to destinations further afield from the UK and is therefore incredibly popular with British golfers.
 Le Touquet is a firm favourite with its phenomenal golf courses and luxurious golf clubs.
 Both the Hardelot and Le Touquet golf clubs boast 36 holes of outstanding golf just across the channel.

-There are some superb golf resorts within a short drive inland from Calais including the wonderful St Omer with its outstanding hotel and superb championship 18-hole course, as well as a shorter academy 9-hole course.
-The towns of Arras and Lille have a variety of courses and are easily reachable by car.
+There are some superb popular golf resorts in Northern France within a short drive inland from Calais, including the wonderful St Omer with its outstanding hotel and superb championship 18-hole course, as well as a shorter academy 9-hole course.
+The towns of Arras and Lille have a variety of courses and are easily reachable by car on your golf travels.